Brownster/ipod-dock/docs/plugin_api.md

 ## Notes

 Provide the correct `X-API-Key` header with every request or the server will return `401 Unauthorized`.
-Uploaded files must be in a format supported by the iPod (typically MP3 or AAC); conversion is outside the scope of the API.
+Uploaded files in formats the iPod does not natively support will be converted to MP3 using `ffmpeg` during the sync step.